Professor Simone Abram (Professor in the Department of Anthropology)

 Simone is a social anthropologist with a background in Electrical Engineering.
 She brings together different disciplinary perspectives on energy and society, ethical and just transitions, and the changing social and political significance of energies, particularly electricity.
 She is Chair of the Association of Social Anthropologists (UK).

-Professor Douglas Halliday (Professor in the Department of Physics and Director of the Energy CDT)
+Dr Stuart Jones (Associate Professor of Sedimentology in the Department of Earth Sciences and Director of the Energy CDT)

 Stuart is an expert in the study of sedimentary rocks and their application for subsurface energy storage.
 He leads the GeoPOP industry research consortium investigating subsurface pressure that is essential for the transition to Net Zero and energy security.
 He is passionate about educating future energy leaders and is the director of the Centre for Doctoral Training in Energy.

 Dr Joanna Berry (Associate Professor (Teaching) in Entrepreneurship in the Business School) Joanna leads on Business, Enterprise and Innovation with expertise in supporting businesses to scale and succeed.
 Her entrepreneurial spirit is underpinned by a deep and broad range of regional, national and international corporate and public sector contacts.

 Professor Tony Roskilly (Professor of Energy Systems in the Department of Engineering) Tony is an engineer with over 30 years’ experience in design, control, and operational optimisation of energy systems.
 He leads Network-H2 project, a national research network to decarbonise transport through hydrogen-fuelled vehicles and technology.

 Management and Engagement Team